nyerolemou/random-walk-simulator/README.md

 # random-walk-simulator

-Iteration 1: random walks on a lattice.
+Iteration 1: random walks on an integer lattice.

 This should be a simple web-app where a use can input
 - an initial state (starting point)